Saurabh-Lakhanpal/crowdFunding-ETL/README.md

    - Add the values for each row to a new list.
 4. Create a new DataFrame that contains the extracted data.
 5. Split each "name" column value into a first and last name, and place each in a new column.
-6. Clean and export the DataFrame as `contacts.csv` and save it to your GitHub repository.
+6. Clean and export the DataFrame as `contacts.csv` and save it to the GitHub repository.

 **Method 2: Use regular expressions**
 1. Import the `contacts.xlsx` file into a DataFrame.